 Special thanks to:

-- Lynda Lewis for allowing the writer to post to her Facebook group – Old Time Photos Barbados and to all those that responded to our request for for information.
+- Lynda Lewis for allowing the writer to post to her Facebook group – Old Time Photos Barbados and to all those that responded to our request for information.

 - Peter Devitt and Gordon Leith of the RAF Museum for their help and encouragement, their help deciphering hand written Records of Service acronyms and answering our questions.